score-spec/docs/content/en/docs/reference/ide-linter-autocomplete.md

 Consult your IDE or IDE's extension for specific details on how to do this.

-Generally, you need to add the following line to your IDE's settings:
+Generally, you need to add the following lines to your IDE's settings:

 ```json
 "json.schemas": [